jesse-mw/jesse-mw/README.md

 Currently, I'm...
   - A founding engineer working to solve a wide-scale financial problem.
-  - A author telling a sci-fi story about a revolutionary's past encroaching upon his present.
+  - An author telling a sci-fi story about a revolutionary's past encroaching upon his present.

 I also offer...
   - One-on-one coaching for newer-to-the-field software engineers.